BCDA-APS/bs_model_instrument/docs/source/create_new_device.rst

 * Device name and prefix (if applicable)
 * Labels for device categorization
 * Additional parameters specific to each device type
-* Plugin configurations for complex devices like area detectors

 Usage
 -----